405 Method Not Allowed (Mr. Robot): Plot

 On Christmas morning, Elliot burns the van and is picked up by Darlene.
 Posing as employees, they break into Virtual Realty, the company that keeps the servers for Cyprus National Bank.
 Elliot installs a firmware hack that gives them 40 minutes to get the information they need while temporarily disabling the security cameras.
 On nearly getting caught, Elliot triggers a power outage which aids their escape.
 The security team call the police when they realize the site has been infiltrated, but only spot Elliot, not Darlene.
 He leads the police on a foot chase through Central Park.
 Darlene is able to walk out, now posing as a gym attendee, and picks up Elliot after he is hit by a car and leaps over a guard rail.

 Janice sends Dominique to the local police department to give the Dark Army control over the investigation into the burned-out van.
 While she meets up with her family, the Central Park incident is on the news.
 Janice sends her out again to capture Darlene and Elliot, seen on a traffic camera.
 Elliot texts Price that Tyrell won't be coming to the meeting.
 Price follows clues to the location of the Deus Group meeting that night, and replies that it will happen with or without Tyrell.
-Krista is confronted by Vera.
+Krista is then confronted by Vera and his henchmen outside her apartment.

 The episode has almost no dialogue, apart from its opening and ending, beginning with "It's cool, dude.
 We don't have to talk" (Darlene to Elliot) and ending with "It's time we talk" (Vera to Krista).